Themefic-Team/tourfic/readme.txt

 - Tweak: Car and tour filter compatibility and price range display
 - Fixed: Tour package pricing fallback in backend booking
 - Fixed: Zero-price handling and checkout-related issues

-= 2.21.3 – March 16, 2026 =

-- Improved: System stability has been improved.
-- Compatibility: Compatible with WordPress (v6.9.4).

-= 2.21.2 – March 12, 2026 =

-- New: Pre-built template for single room booking.
-- Added: Travelfic theme support for the room booking template.
-- Added: New design for single and archive pages for rooms.
-- Added: Customization settings for the demo template.
-- Improved: System stability has been improved.

 **Old Changelog can be found [here](https://community.themefic.com/changelog/)**.